 Leah, in the Bible, is presented as Jacob’s first ugly wife.
 The daughter of Laban and mother of Jacob’s six sons.
 She was endowed with a unique beauty but in her deeds only.
-Jacob fell in love with her at first sight, and his affection remained the same until the day of her death.
+Jacob fell in love with her at first sight, and his affection remained unchanged until her death.
 But she was also honest and lacked that unique devotion to God that Jacob had acquired during his experiences with Him at Bethel and Peniel.

 She probably did not renounce her pagan idols until shortly before her death.
 Rachel was the ancestress of three tribes: Benjamin, Ephraim, and Manasseh, and she, along with her sister Leah was honored by later generations as a woman who “both built up the house of Israel (Ruth 4:11).

 Read also: Who is Deborah in the Bible?
 Meaning of Deborah in the Bible